 We are a volunteer-led registered charity, run and managed by our members, who include asylum seekers, refugees and other local people.
 We give a warm welcome to people seeking sanctuary in Swansea through our twice-weekly drop-ins, and offer practical support and educational and recreational opportunities.

 Swansea City of Sanctuary is part of a national movement which builds a culture of hospitality and welcome for those seeking sanctuary in the UK.
 It provides a Welcome Project for new arrivals, an Advocacy Forum and a team of volunteer Sanctuary Speakers who raise awareness.
-It also runs SHARE Tawe, which seeks to offer accommodation, meals, welcome and solidarity to destitute asylum seekers in Swansea.

 SWAP (Support for Wigan Arrivals Project) supports asylum seekers and refugees living in the Wigan Borough.
 Services include welcoming new arrivals, health promotion, casework, move-on support, English classes, volunteering opportunities and a women's project.